moj-analytical-services/rpackage_training/README.md

 namespace (more on this later).

-Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
+Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
 In function one we get round the use of unquoted column names by including the `.data` "pronoun".